karagenit/material-sorter/README.md

-# material-sorter-java
+# Material Sorter

-Sorting Spare Materials (Bolts, Nuts, Washers, etc)
+Sorting Spare Materials (Bolts, Nuts, Washers, etc) - DE Final Project.

-## Tuning
+## Features

-- Canny edge thresholds
-- Contour detection method
-- Erosion strength
+Using a Raspberry Pi Camera, we can categorize bolts according to their length and width.
+Each type is assigned a bin ID#, which is sent to an Arduino via serial.
+The Arduino controls a servo to position the appropriate bin for the bolt to be placed into, and displays the ID# on a Seven Segment display.